buuug7/utilities-css/README.md

   - align-self-baseline
   - align-self-stretch
 - other
-  - flex-with-center (display flex and set both horizontal and vertical center)
+  - flex-center (display flex and set both horizontal and vertical center)

 #### Other